Edward Hopper’s secret life, like his paintings, may be the most misunderstood among popular artists.

-Tom Waits, one of my favorite musicians, used Hopper’s Nighthawks as muse for a studio album full of subtly complex stories about urban life.
+Tom Waits used Hopper’s Nighthawks as muse for a studio album of stories about urban life.

-Another likely reason is that the Hopper paintings speak directly to a singular self within each of us that finds expression only through art.
+Another likely reason, Hopper’s pictures speak directly to a singular self within each of us, finding expression only through art.
 We feel like we know the Hopper doing the painting.

 Edward Hopper’s Nighthawks

-Nighthawks has been re-imagined and parodied to the point that it’s basic look is familiar to plenty of people who never go to art galleries and couldn’t tell you who Edward Hopper was.
+Nighthawks has been re-imagined and parodied to the point that it’s basic look is familiar to people who never go to art galleries and don’t anything else about Edward Hopper.

 Eddie and Jo Hopper, Mismatched Set

-His private life had a lot to do with Edward Hopper’s paintings.
+Hopper’s private life had a lot to do with his paintings.

-Writers have often mentioned that the Hoppers were a genuinely odd couple.
-She was bright, lively, and outgoing, and he was grumpy, inward, and resentful.
+The Hoppers were a genuinely odd couple.
+She was bright, lively, and outgoing, and he was grumpy, inward and resentful.

 Yet, they were exceptionally close and mutually antagonistic.
 All but for the brushstrokes, they collaborated on his paintings.

 Jo modeled and kept notes on works in progress… as well as everything else in their tumultuous life together.
-She managed his career of which he saw very little success before their marriage, but even as she subordinated her career to his, she also resented his arrogance.
+She managed his career, and he saw little success before their marriage.
+But even as she subordinated her career to his, she resented his arrogance.

-The fact that final results of his efforts present so comprehensive a set of human qualities, however surreal, is a testament to their intimacy and collaboration.
+The results are a comprehensive a set of human qualities, however surreal, testament to their intimacy and collaboration.

 Edward Hopper Lighthouses – A muse

-Another subject Edward Hopper became famous for are his lighthouses.
-He painted many, and here again, in their isolation even while prominent in a crowd, we can see the subconscious poking into the everyday.
+Another subject for which Hopper became known are lighthouses.
+He painted many, and in their isolation, even while prominent in a crowd, we see his subconscious poking into the everyday.